monch-bread/monch-client-data/README.md

 # monch-client-data
 remote data for monch client

-the possible cape types are "DEV", "BREAD" and "MATRIX"
+the possible cape types are "DEV", "FEDORA", "FEDORA_SCUFFED", "BREAD" and "MATRIX"